Bendiesel007/JAVASCRIPT-PROJECTS/README.md

 **Project 5_Comparisons_Type Submission Step #127**

-Update HTML document
+I Updated my HTML document to reflect this code assignment

-Write code utilizing the following operators: ==, ===, >, <, &&, ||, ! and display them in the browser
+I wrote my code utilizing the following operators: ==, ===, >, <, &&, ||, !

-Write an expression combining a string and a number.
+I wrote an expression combining a string and a number.

 Utilize the document.write() method and typeof operator to display the data type of a variable

-Add comments throughout your JavaScript explaining your code
+Added commnents explaining my code

+Suceesfully executed my code in the browser